-As of July 3, 2016 Fiskars will not maintain a list of permanent insiders but instead all persons involved will be included as project insiders for the relevant projects.
-Project specific lists will be established and maintained for each project or event constituting inside information, based on separate decision.
+As of July 3, 2016, Fiskars has not maintained a list of permanent insiders but instead all persons involved will be included as project insiders for the relevant projects.
+Project specific lists will be established and maintained for each project or event constituting inside information, based on a decision taken separately.

 Preparation of periodic disclosure (interim reports, financial statement bulletin) or regular access to unpublished financial information is not regarded as an insider project.
 However, due to the sensitive nature of the unpublished information on the company’s financial results, the persons determined by Fiskars having (based on their position or access rights) authorized access to the unpublished financial result information are entered in a list of Financial Information Recipients.